 Biden to allow eviction moratorium to expire Saturday

-BOSTON (AP) — The Biden administration on Thursday announced it allow a nationwide ban on evictions to expire Saturday, arguing that its hands are tied after the Supreme Court signaled it could only be extended until the end of the month.
+BOSTON (AP) — The Biden administration announced Thursday it will allow a nationwide ban on evictions to expire Saturday, arguing that its hands are tied after the Supreme Court signaled the moratorium would only be extended until the end of the month.

-The White House said President Joe Biden would have liked to have extended the federal eviction moratorium due to spread of the delta variant.
+The White House said President Joe Biden would have liked to extend the federal eviction moratorium due to spread of the highly contagious delta variant of the coronavirus.
 Instead, Biden called on “Congress to extend the eviction moratorium to protect such vulnerable renters and their families without delay.”

-The moratorium was put in place last September by the Centers for Disease Control and Prevention.
+Aides to Senate Majority Leader Chuck Schumer and Sen. Sherrod Brown, the chairman of the Senate Committee on Banking, Housing and Urban Affairs, said the two are working on legislation to extend the moratorium.
+Democrats will try to pass a bill as soon as possible and are urging Republicans not to block it.

+In the House, a bill was introduced Thursday to extended the moratorium until the end of the year.
+But the prospect of a legislative solution remained unclear.

-The court mustered a bare majority, 5-4 last month, to allow the eviction ban to continue through the end of July.
-One of those in the majority, Justice Brett Kavanaugh, made clear that he would block any additional extensions unless there was “clear and specific congressional authorization.”
+The court mustered a bare 5-4 majority last month, to allow the eviction ban to continue through the end of July.
+One of those in the majority, Justice Brett Kavanaugh, made clear he would block any additional extensions unless there was “clear and specific congressional authorization.”

 By the end of March, 6.4 million American households were behind on their rent, according to the Department of Housing and Urban Development.
 As of July 5, roughly 3.6 million people in the U.S. said they faced eviction in the next two months, according to the U.S. Census Bureau’s Household Pulse Survey.

-Congress has allocated nearly $47 billion in rental assistance that is supposed to go to help tenants pay off months of back rent.
+Congress has allocated nearly $47 billion in assistance that is supposed to go to help tenants pay off months of back rent.
 But so far, only about $3 billion of the first tranche of $25 billion has been distributed through June by states and localities.
-Some states like New York have distributed almost nothing while several have only approved a few million.
+Some states like New York have distributed almost nothing, while several have only approved a few million dollars.

+“The confluence of the surging delta variant with 6.5 million families behind on rent and at risk of eviction when the moratorium expires demands immediate action,” said Diane Yentel, executive director of the National Low Income Housing Coalition.

+“The message is that there are no excuses,” he told The Associated Press.

+“States and cities across the country have shown these programs can work, that they can get money out the door effectively and efficiently,” he continued.
+“The fact that some states and cities are showing they can do this efficiently and effectively makes clear that there is no reason that every state and city shouldn’t be accelerating their funds to landlords and tenants, particularly in light of the end of the CDC eviction moratorium.”

-The trouble with rental assistance has prompted the Biden administration to hold several events in the past month aimed at pressuring states and cities to increase their rental assistance distribution, coax landlords to participate and make easier for tenants to get money directly.
+The trouble getting rental assistance to those who need it has prompted the Biden administration to hold several events in the past month aimed at pressuring states and cities to increase their distribution, coax landlords to participate and make it easier for tenants to get money directly.

 Associate Attorney General Vanita Gupta also has released an open letter to state courts around the country encouraging them to pursue measures that would keep eviction cases out of the courts.
 On Wednesday, the Consumer Financial Protection Bureau unveiled a tool that allows tenants to find information about rental assistance in their area.